thiagodavala/workshop-wsc-2024/README.md

 ### Scope

-This runbook describes the operational theory and practice for the production system powering the Unicorn Rentals website.
+This runbook describes the operational theory and practice for the production system powering the Capi's Rentals website.
 The primary audience is the DevOps team running the site.
 The DevOps team is responsible for deploying code, scaling the site in response to load, maintaining our published SLA's (including response time and uptime), disaster recovery, troubleshooting activities and any monitoring and alerting activities required